Ross Bleckner: Early life and education

-Bleckner was born on May 12, 1949 in Brooklyn, New York and he grew up Jewish.
+Bleckner was born on May 12, 1949, in Brooklyn, New York and he grew up Jewish.
 In an interview, Bleckner commented that he was fortunate to have supportive parents.
-In 1961, Bleckner and his family moved to a more affluent town in Hewlett, New York, where he attended George W. Hewlett High School.
+In 1961, Bleckner and his family moved to a more affluent town in Hewlett Harbor, New York, where he attended George W. Hewlett High School.
 In 1965, Bleckner saw his first art exhibition, The Responsive Eye, at the Museum of Modern Art, which went on to have a huge impact on his artwork.
 Eventually, this was a time when he realized that he wanted to become an artist.
 Bleckner went on to study at New York University, where he studied alongside fellow artist Sol LeWitt and Chuck Close.
 During college, Bleckner worked in an art supply store and drove a taxi.
 He received his Bachelor of Fine Arts (B.F.A) from New York University (1971), and later received his Master of Fine Arts (M.F.A) at California Institute of the Arts (1973).